 It totally makes sense to look for the best price when you’re buying cosmetic ingredients.
 But I can’t stress enough the importance of also making sure you are sourcing quality products.

-So I’m always looking for the best quality at a reasonable price, and for that, I generally recommend Plant Therapy and the Better Shea Butter Store which are both Amazon Stores, and I also love Mountain Rose natural ingredients
+So I’m always looking for the best quality at a reasonable price, and for that, I generally recommend Plant Therapy and the Better Shea Butter Store which are both Amazon Stores, and I also love Mountain Rose natural ingredients.

 The following is a small selection of the most used ingredients in skincare, soapmaking and herbal recipes.
 You can combine these to make some lavish creams, lotions, treatments, remedies, and other concoctions.